 Parents are to notify the school office with change of address, phone number or emergency information as soon as possible.
 Updated information is essential should an emergency occur.
+Parents may update their own information in the Tyler System.

 CHEATING

 Any student caught cheating on a test or assignment will receive a grade of "zero" for that test or assignment.
 Details of the incident will be submitted by the teacher to the administration for possible additional disciplinary action.